TheAypisamFpv/NeuralNetworkVisualisation/README.md

     pip install -r requirements.txt
     ```

+note: the PyTorch included in the requirements file is for CPU support.

 <br>

 ## How to Use

+Open your desired Python file:
+- RunNeuralNetTensor.py for Tensor models.
+- RunNeuralNetTorch.py for Torch models.
+(WORK IN PROGRESS)

 ### Select a Model:
 - Click on the "Select Model" button to open a file dialog.
-- Choose the .keras model file to load.
+- Choose the `.keras` (Tensor) or `.pt` (Torch) model file to load.

 ### Input Data: